SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 The idea is to provide an implementation of `MembershipAssertion` for all the types which can be represented as string.

 It will be great to implement `MembershipAssertion` for any generic type `T`, where `T` that it can be represented as `String` (or `&str`).
+The article explains how generics are processed in Rust [here](#matcher-composition--using-trait-objects).

 Let's give this concept a try.